jagadishb1409/pythontutorials/012-File-Operations/text-files/readme.md

 print(contents)
 ````

-We can also read a file line by line using the readline() method.
+We can also read a file line by line using the 'readline()' method.

 ````python
 # Open a file for reading